Loading...

 Portion Control

-Add a source of protein like grilled chicken breast or a boiled egg to your meal.
-Protein can help stabilize blood sugar levels.
+Add a source of lean protein such as grilled chicken, tofu, or legumes to your meal to help stabilize blood sugar levels.

 Mindful Eating